Broadclyst: Parish church

 Its church is 15th century, with an ancient cross.
 It has many battlements, pinnacles and gargoyles.
 According to the Anglo-Saxon Chronicle, in the year 1001, the manor at Broad Clyst was burned down by Danish invaders.

 Communications

-On 16 October 1975, the nearby M5 opened and the A38 road that ran through the village became quiet, later being reclassified B3181.
+On 16 October 1975, the nearby M5 opened and the trunk road A38 that ran through the village became quiet, later being reclassified B3181.

 Broadclyst railway station was opened in 1860 by the London and South Western Railway on its London Waterloo to Exeter line.
 It closed in 1966 but some of the buildings remain.

 Amenities and historic buildings

 Killerton House, a National Trust property, is close to the village.
 The Clyst Vale Community College secondary school is located in Dog Village.

 Broadclyst Cricket Club play within the grounds of the Killerton Estate.
 They have been playing here since 1974.

 Churchill Farm is the origin of the name of the Churchill family.